c4aditya/NodeBackend/folderStructureBasics/redme.md

 there are many types of middleware and all have diffrent work

-for ex - body-parser middle ware
+# Database

-      it conver the json data to js object
+For Database we use MongoDB for connect with the data base we use mongoose